lobolab/mergem/README.md

 mergem
 ======
-mergem is a python package for merging genome-scale metabolic models.
+mergem is a python package and command-line tool for merging, comparing, and translating genome-scale metabolic models.
-The package can be used as a command-line tool or can be imported within a python script.

 ------

 Installation
 ------
-To install the latest release
+Use pip to install the latest release:

     pip install mergem